 Organization & Creating Kitchen Vignettes

-In my kitchen, because I don’t have a vast amount of counter space, I have to organize well.
-I achieve this by trying to keep things I use a lot corralled in one spot.
+In my kitchen I don’t have a vast amount of counter space, which makes organization key.
+I achieve this by trying to keep things I use a lot corralled in one spot together.

-Below I have a faux plant with various kitchen cleaners.
-Dish soap, hand soap and a baking soda mixture by Mrs. Meyers that I use to clean the sink.
+Below I have a faux plant in a tray with various kitchen cleaners.
+This is my dish soap, hand soap, and a baking soda mixture by Mrs. Meyers that I use to clean the kitchen.

 I could arrange them on the counter without the tray.
 But it looks nicer grouped together in the galvanized container.